Why we exist

 Rankings are a formula you can read.

-No editorial listicles, no invented hands-on impressions.
+No editorial listicles, no pay-to-place.
 Every standing is computed from sourced data, on three non-negotiable rules.

 01